Scaling the Convex Barrier with Sparse Dual Algorithms: Preliminaries: Neural Network Relaxations

 Both $\mathcal{M}_k$ and $\mathcal{A}_k$ yield valid MIP formulations for problem \eqref{eq:noncvx_pb} when imposing integrality constraints on $\zb$.
 However, the LP relaxation of $\mathcal{A}_k$ will yield tighter bounds.
 In the worst case, this tightness comes at the cost of exponentially many constraints: one for each $I_k \in {\cal E}_k$.
 On the other hand, given a set of primal assignments $(\xb, \zb)$ that are not necessarily feasible for problem \eqref{eq:primal-anderson}, one can efficiently compute the most violated constraint (if any) at that point.
 Denoting by $\mathcal{A}_{\mathcal{E}, k} = \mathcal{A}_{k} \setminus \mathcal{M}_{k}$ the exponential family of constraints, the mask associated to the most violated constraint in $\mathcal{A}_{\mathcal{E}, k}$ can be computed in linear-time~\citep{Anderson2020} as:

 The most violated constraint in $\mathcal{A}_k$ is then obtained by comparing the constraint violation from the output of oracle \eqref{eq:oracle} to those from the constraints in $\mathcal{M}_k$.

-\subsubsection{Pre-activation bounds}
+\subsubsection{Pre-activation Bounds}

-Set $\mathcal{A}_k$ defined in problem \eqref{eq:primal-anderson} slightly differs from the original formulation of ~\cite{Anderson2020}, as the latter does not explicitly include pre-activation bounds $\hat{\lb}_k, \hat{\ub}_k$ (which we treat via $\mathcal{M}_k$).
+Set $\mathcal{A}_k$ defined in problem \eqref{eq:primal-anderson} slightly differs from the original formulation of~\cite{Anderson2020}, as the latter does not exploit pre-activation bounds $\hat{\lb}_k, \hat{\ub}_k$ within the exponential family.
+In particular, constraints $\xb_{k} \leq \hat{\ub}_k \odot \zb_{k}$, and $\xb_{k} \leq \xbhat_{k} - \hat{\lb}_k \odot (1 - \zb_{k})$, which we treat via $\mathcal{M}_k$, are replaced by looser counterparts.
 While this was implicitly addressed in practical applications~\citep{Botoeva2020}, not doing so has a strong negative effect on bound tightness, possibly to the point of yielding looser bounds than problem \eqref{eq:primal-bigm}.
-In appendix \ref{sec:intermediate-anderson}, we provide an example in which this is the case and extend the original derivation by~\citet{Anderson2020} to recover $\mathcal{A}_k$ as in problem \eqref{eq:primal-anderson}.
+In appendix~\ref{sec:intermediate-anderson}, we provide an example in which this is the case and extend the original derivation by~\citet{Anderson2020} to recover $\mathcal{A}_k$ as in problem \eqref{eq:primal-anderson}.

-\subsubsection{Cutting plane algorithm}
+\subsubsection{Cutting Plane Algorithm}

 Owing to the exponential number of constraints, problem \eqref{eq:primal-anderson} cannot be solved as it is.
 As outlined by~\citet{Anderson2020}, the availability of a linear-time separation oracle \eqref{eq:oracle} offers a natural primal \emph{cutting plane} algorithm, which can then be implemented in off-the-shelf solvers: solve the Big-M LP \eqref{eq:primal-bigm}, then iteratively add the most violated constraints from $\mathcal{A}_k$ at the optimal solution.
 When applied to the verification of small neural networks via off-the-shelf MIP solvers, this leads to substantial gains with respect to the looser Big-M relaxation~\citep{Anderson2020}.